keyvank/tsp/src/1-compute.md

     And(circuit, in_a, in_b, out_carry)
 ```

 What we have just built is known as a half-adder.
-With a half-adder, you can add 1-bit numbers together, but what if we want to add multi-bit numbers?
-Let's see how the addition algorithm we learn in primary school works on binary numbers:
+With a half-adder, you can add 1-bit numbers together.
+You might think that we can build multi-bit adders by stacking multiple half-adders in a row, but that's not entirely correct.
+Recall that the addition algorithm we learned in primary school also applies to binary numbers.
+Imagine we want to add the binary numbers `1011001` (89) and `111101` (61) together.
+Here’s how it works:

 ```
  1111  1